New York Medical Malpractice Attorneys

 - Surgical error during a Caesarian section

 A delayed diagnosis of medical malpractice case means that the patient received an incorrect diagnosis initially but eventually received the correct diagnosis.
 If you have experienced this, you know that the time lost to an incorrect diagnosis can have a significant health outcome or even lead to premature death.
 In determining medical malpractice, juries consider whether the original diagnosing doctor assessed the patient in a less competent manner than doctors with similar training and experience would do.
 He or she may have also failed to see signs of disease on a diagnostic imaging test.

 Failure to Treat

 Doctors in this situation initially diagnose a patient correctly but then fail to provide or recommend the appropriate follow-up care.
 This is most common when a doctor has too many patients on his or her caseload by a healthcare provider and does not provide the level of individual care necessary for a good health outcome.

 This category is a good example of how medical errors do not always occur due to direct care or failure to diagnose or treat a patient properly.
-They can also happen when a medical device manufacturing company creates and sells a faulty product that harms a patient.
+They can also happen when a medical device manufacturing company creates and sells a faulty product that harms a patient resulting in Medical Product Liability.
 For example, a pacemaker meant to stimulate electrical heart activity could fail to perform and the patient suffers a heart attack as a result.

 Misdiagnosis is one of the most common types of medical malpractice claims.
 This occurs when a doctor examines a patient and gives him or her the wrong diagnosis or no diagnosis at all.
 In a worst-case scenario, a patient given medication or other treatment for a condition that he or she does not have can develop a worsening of the original condition.